 It’s very hard to find a shop or marketplace where web fonts are not priced per domain and/or per number of pageviews.
 The strategy or reason this pricing was based on remains a mystery.
 With such a big discrepancy between essentially 2 formats of the same font, the decision for this pricing seems to be based solely on “we can’t limit desktop, let’s get money from where we can”.

 I wonder why nobody thought of properly pricing desktop based on value it brings, rather than compensating the low desktop price from the web price, the case where fonts bring by far the least value compared to all other mediums.
+It seems that many times type designers themselves don’t know which formats of their typefaces are used, and after a longer discussion with some of them in which I was shocked to find out that they thought logos on websites use webfonts, I decided to write an article about different font formats and their use.

 All these web restrictions really do is to greatly limit the sales and the use of premium webfonts, and no one wins in this situation.